hpcugent/vsc_user_docs/mkdocs/docs/HPC/infrastructure.md

 Read more info on [using the web portal](web_portal.md), and [about making a connection with SSH](connecting.md).

+!!! note
+    Since mid-september 2026, per-user resource limits are in place on our Tier-2 login nodes, which can be consulted by running the ``ulimit -a`` command.

+    These limits include:

+    * max.
+2 GB of virtual memory
+    * max.
+496 running processes/threads
+    * max.
+2 hours of CPU time per process

+    Processes that exceed any of these limits may be terminated by the operating system or fail to start successfully.

+     **Please only use the login nodes as an access portal!**

+    We also provide an [interactive debug cluster](#interactive-debug-cluster), which is specifically intended for testing, debugging, and other interactive work that exceeds the login node limits.

 ## Tier-2 compute clusters

 ### CPU clusters